 Decorative: There are many decorative types of gutter including downspouts, hoppers and all fittings.

 Square: Square guttering is another style of gutter comprising of different materials.

-Gutter Guard: Gutter guards are usually installed to prevent debris from falling from main roof, these are usually installed on high pitched or roof areas on busy shopping areas etc.
+Gutter Guard: Gutter guards are usually installed to prevent debris from falling off the main roof.
+These are usually installed on high pitched or roof areas on busy shopping areas etc.

-Half Round: Half round gutters are a more common sufficient style of gutter and in most cases more than adequate for the removal of rainwater from yours property
+Half Round: Half round gutters are a more common sufficient style of gutter, and in most cases, they are more than adequate for the removal of rainwater from your property.